Balletie/Griotte/Griotte.package/GrGitHubService.class/README.md

-I represent Github as a Service (GaaS).
+I represent Github as a Service (GaaS ;).
 I can be used to store information on Github.

 My responsibility is how the information is created and stored on Github.
 Therefore, I define how the information is mapped.